Susan Webber Wright

-Susan Webber Wright (née Carter; born August 1, 1948) is a senior United States district judge of the United States District Court for the Eastern District of Arkansas.
+Susan Webber Wright (born August 1, 1948) is a senior United States district judge of the United States District Court for the Eastern District of Arkansas.
 Wright is a former judge on the United States Foreign Intelligence Surveillance Court.
 She received national attention when she first dismissed the sexual harassment lawsuit brought by Paula Jones against President Bill Clinton in 1998, and then, in 1999, found Clinton to be in civil contempt of court.

 Early life, education, and career

 Born in Texarkana, Arkansas, Wright received a Bachelor of Arts from Randolph-Macon Woman's College in 1970 and a Master of Public Administration from the University of Arkansas at Fayetteville in 1973.
 She received her Juris Doctor from University of Arkansas School of Law in 1975.
 While there, she was a student of future president Bill Clinton in his course on admiralty law; she later challenged him on her grade.
 The dispute occurred after Clinton lost all the exams and offered students a B+; Wright had desired an A and, after negotiating with Clinton's then-fiancé, Hillary Rodham, Clinton agreed to give Wright an A.

 A conservative Republican, Wright worked for the reelection campaign of Republican Representative John Paul Hammerschmidt in 1974.

 Upon graduation, Wright served as a law clerk to J. Smith Henley of the United States Court of Appeals for the Eighth Circuit from 1975-76.
 She was a member of the faculty of the University of Arkansas at Little Rock School of Law from 1976–90, as an assistant professor and assistant dean from 1976–78, associate professor from 1980–83, and full professor from 1983-90.

 She was a research assistant to the Arkansas Constitutional Convention in 1979, and a visiting professor, University of Arkansas at Fayetteville School of Law in 1980, to the Ohio State University College of Law in 1981, and to the Louisiana State University Law Center from 1982-83.